 With Dr. Agree’s help, you can discover aspects of yourself you may have never considered, such as your underlying motivations or fears that compound your stress and inhibit your growth.

-Learn more about Dr. Agree’s therapeutic orientation and
+Learn more about Dr. Agree’s therapeutic orientation and treatment methods below.

 Human behavior is not random: We think, we want, we feel, we wish, and then we act.
 Mentalizing is a fancy word for interpreting behavior by considering the thoughts, feelings, wishes, and other mental states that underlie it.
 The capacity to mentalize is also called reflective functioning and is referred to as such in the context of parent-child interactions.